latrael/jingo/README.md

-# LinuxScripts
-Cyberpatriot scripts for Ubuntu/Debian to run through the easier and more redundant steps in the first 30 minutes of Cyberpatriots.
+# Cyberpatriots from Team Beta, Rangeview High School

-## A checklist of some sort is below:
+## A linux checklist of some sort is below:

 ### Secure shared memory